Golos (election monitor): 2012 "foreign agent" registration and prosecution

 In early 2012, Russia introduced legislation which required NGOs receiving foreign donations to present themselves as "foreign agents" in outward communication.

 The same year, GOLOS received the Andrei Sakharov Freedom Award of the Norwegian Helsinki Committee.
 While both Golos and the Helsinki Committee stated that Golos had not accepted the prize money, Russia's Justice Ministry in April 2013 used it as a reason to qualify Golos as the first "foreign agent" under the new legislation.
 After GOLOS refused to register as such, it was suspended in June 2013 for six months.
 After its suspension in 2013, GOLOS reorganized as civil movement "Golos" to continue its work.

 On 7 July 2015, Russian police raided the offices and the homes of several Golos employees and confiscated equipment including computers.
 Police linked the raids to a tax investigation against the head of the group's branch in Samara.
 The police raid was accompanied by a TV crew from state-controlled NTV.

 In February 2016, the Justice Ministry asked Moscow's Basmanny District Court to ban GOLOS, citing a failure to present proper documentation.

 In July 2016, a court ordered the liquidation of Golos within six months due to "serious irremediable breaches of law”.
 Golos is appealing the decision.

 Russian invasion of Ukraine

 During the Russian invasion of Ukraine Golos has been persecuted by the Russian government due to the anti-war attitude that many members of the movement share.
 The movement's candidate for the 2024 Russian presidential election, Grigory Melkonyants, has been under strict supervision by Russian authorities, and 14 of his associates had their homes searched across eight different oblasts.
 Vladimir Yegorov, the party's election coordinator, was arrested for "disobeying the police" during the search of his home.

+On 8 July 2025, Golos was forced to close, after the Basmanny District Court in Moscow convicted Melkonyants for allegedly working with the European Network of Election Monitoring Organizations, which the Russian government declared "undesirable" in 2021 despite never operating in the country.

+In 2026, the International Public Movement "In Defense of Voter Rights 'Golos'" was declared an undesirable organization in Russia.